Looking for the best things to do this Halloween in Boston? You’ve come to the right place!

 Venue: Temple Ohabei Shalom 1187 Beacon St, Brookline, MA 02446

-2. Dare yourself to a haunted Boston Ghost Tour
+2. Dare yourself to a nighttime Boston Ghost Tour

 Speaking of haunted historic Boston, did you know you can go on a Boston Ghost tour?
 Discover the true history of Boston’s underbelly on this spook-tacular after-dark haunted ghost tour ongoing through the fall.
 If you dare, secure your tickets here, you might just find the ghost of William Schofield lurking around the Freedom Trail.